Jephtha-T/DMS_CW2024/README.md

 - updateKillCount for loop removed, instead it only runs once per call
 - gameActive boolean flag added so that user can no longer input actions once game is lost or won
 - Items list array added and updated, destroyed & added to root accordingly
 - User & Item collision handled to trigger item effect

 UserPlane
 - incrementKillCount now accepts a count int argument to accomodate for using array lists in level parent when a enemy plane is destroyed
 - updatePosition no longer checks if moving before updating
 - Shield Methods added much like in Boss Class that activates when shield item is picked up
+- truedamage now added for when enemy penetrates defense line even when plane is shielded

 ActiveActor
 - getClass().getResource(IMAGE_LOCATION + imageName).toExternalForm() changed to Objects.requireNonNull(getClass().getResource(IMAGE_LOCATION + imageName)).toExternalForm()) to prevent null pointer exception